What To Do When You’re Feeling Neglected

 This is simply using positive language to talk to your partner no matter what you are talking about.
-Even if you feel like calling your partner a name or yelling at him or her, you should use extremely positive words like awesome, sweet, lovable, etc. This may sound like a silly thing to do but it is just like smiling when you are sad.
-It really works most of the time.
-Not all the time.
-But, most of the time.
+Even if you feel like calling your partner a name or yelling at him or her, practice using positive words when speaking with your partner..
+This may sound like a difficult thing to do when talking about hurt feelings but it promotes productive and mutual problem solving.

 Sharing Your Emotions

 Many people are just not good at sharing their emotions.
-Maybe they grew up in a home where nobody shared their feelings or they were made fun of when they tried to share.
-This is a big problem for men who have been taught that sharing their feelings makes them less manly.
-But, telling your partner how you feel is the only way they will know because nobody can read your mind no matter how close you are or how long you have known each other.
+Maybe they grew up in a home where emotions weren't discussed or they were teased when they tried to share.
+Social or cultural obstacles may arise.
+For instance, men may be hesitant to share feelings as they may perceive vulnerability as a sign of weakness.
+It is important to keep in mind that even though obstacles may rise, telling your partner how you feel is the only way they will know the dissatisfaction you are experiencing.
 This exercise starts out with one of you saying "I feel…" and then filling in the blank with how you are feeling and why you are feeling that way.
-You take turns telling your feelings and make sure you discuss why you are feeling that way so your partner does not think you are accusing them.
+You take turns telling your feelings and listening without interruption.
+The goal is to better understand your partners feelings even if you don't agree with them.

 Communication is one of the most important parts of your relationship and if you are not listening to each other, this communication is not going to do either of you any good.
 It is like talking to the wall if the other person is not listening.
 You may think you are listening but many people just grasp onto the first few words that are said and then they are either preparing what they will say or they are just waiting for their turn to speak.
 To be an active listener, you have to focus on everything your partner is saying and try to think about it from their point of view.
 Also, when you are the one doing the speaking, stick to one point or thought rather than jumping from one thing to another.

 How much does your partner really do for you?
 You probably have no idea of some of the things he or she actually does that benefits you.
 We tend to take our partners for granted and all of those things that they do get overlooked much of the time.
 Does your partner pick up your wet towels off the bathroom floor every day without complaining?
 Or, maybe your partner makes sure that your favorite television series gets recorded every week even when you forget.
 Yes, these may seem like small and silly things, but they make your life just a little bit better, right?
-This exercise includes writing down all of those things you are grateful for that your partner does, or does not do.
-Like leaving the toilet seat up or not putting the cap back on the toothpaste.
+This exercise includes writing down all of those things you are grateful for that your partner does.

 Look at Things Through Their Eyes